4 Keys to User-Friendly Web Design

 Don’t fall into the trap of forgetting about the end user experience when you design a client website.

-What makes a website user-friendly?
-In this post, I identify four keys that will make any website design more user-friendly.
+In light of the big implications of usability, this article discusses some of the higher level concepts around UX, and in doing so gives you some practical steps to improve the usability of your site today.
+So, what makes up a user-friendly web design?
+In this post, I identify a few major keys that will make any website design more user-friendly.
 Keep these handy tips in mind to design a more usable site.

 Key #1: Navigation